frHaKtal/ADES-pi/README.md

-# AdScan
+# Ad-Pi
-Active Directory Vulnerability Scanner
+Active Directory Vulnerability Scanner and Exploiter with raspberry pi zero and oled screen

 COMING....